-Dr. Jaleel completed medical school training and a pediatric residency in India.
+Dr. Jaleel completed his medical school training and pediatric residency in India.
 After completing a fellowship in neonatology at The Canberra Hospital and University of Sydney in Australia and becoming a Member of the Royal College of Pediatrics and Child Health of the United Kingdom in London, England, he moved to the United States.
 He completed an additional fellowship in Neonatal-Perinatal Medicine at Women & Infants Hospital and Warren Alpert Medical School of Brown University.

 Dr. Jaleel currently serves as Associate Chief (for Clinical Affairs) for the Division of Neonatal-Perinatal Medicine.
 He oversees the clinical operations at the four neonatal intensive care units (NICU) affiliated to the Division: Parkland Health & Hospital System, Children’s Health, William P. Clements Jr. University Hospital, and Texas Health Presbyterian Hospital Dallas.

 Dr. Jaleel has served as the Medical Director for Parkland Hospital’s Dallas NICU since 2009.
 In this role, he has created a unique neonatal quality program and a culture of quality improvement with a diverse platform of ongoing structured quality improvement projects using statistical process control (SPC) methodology.
 These projects have been presented at various quality improvement forums, won honors and accolades for the institution, and led to multiple publications.